bp-studio/box-pleating-studio/CONTRIBUTING.md

 There's currently no plans for officially supporting browsers other than Chrome, Edge, Safari, Firefox, Opera, and Samsung Internet.
+Not that I don't want to, but that I don't have the resource to do so.

 ## Unit testing